Gigahawk/elogate/README.md

 ## Design Goals

+- Reactive design (should look ok on narrow screens/mobile)
 - Main page will show all games, admins will have buttons to create/delete games
 - Players page will show all players, admins will have buttons to create/delete players